Art School Portfolio Seven 1983-1997

 Near the end of my education at IU, a fellow student introduced me to the works of Giuseppe Arcimboldo, the Sixteenth Century Italian/German painter best known for portraying his human sitters as composites of various plant and animal matter.
 In discovering him, I was given both a precedent and a template for the type of painting I wanted to pursue.

 The Death Rattle of Tchaikovsky was the last painting made for the Chicago show in 1990, and it marked the beginning of my wilderness years.
 Somewhere around its creation, I switched from a calcium carbonate ground to a lead ground, which was the preferred method at IU.
-There are advantages and disadvantages to this method.
-Because logistics did not allow it later on, I returned to purchasing acrylic gesso-primed canvases around 2010, with only minimal pretreatment of the surface to suit my needs.
+At this time I was building and stretching my own canvases.
+My carpentry skills were never great, and as my apartments shrank going forward, this extra level of work became impractical.
+I discuss these foundational struggles in my gallery pages.

 Post-Chicago Slump: The paintings I created on canvas between 1990 and 1997 number no more than those listed on this page.
 Several acrylic works on paper were also created as splash pieces for comic book projects in this decade, although the best ones came late, including the cover for my Xeric Foundation Grant comic book.
-These mixed media works on paper may be seen among my comic portfolio pages.
+(These mixed media works may be seen among my comic portfolio pages, and also in galleries dedicated to works on paper circa 1990s.)

 Fudging Dates: There are few questionable practices to which a painter should confess, but in discovering that Giorgio de Chico postdated many of his later paintings to reflect an earlier period of his career, for the sake of raising their value, I did something like this in the mid-90s, only in the opposite direction time wise.